-The PhD program in Epidemiology has two tracks, with a minimum of 61 credits each, which emphasize study design, measurement, quantitative analysis, and data interpretation.
+The PhD program in Epidemiology has two areas of emphasis, with a minimum of 61 credits each, which emphasize study design, measurement, quantitative analysis, and data interpretation.
 Students work with their advisors to choose content area electives to complete degree requirements.